dexon-foundation/workshop-dapp-development/09_sync_contract_data_by_observing_transactions/README.md

 Official truffle suite provides a package called [Drizzle](https://truffleframework.com/drizzle).
 Drizzle takes care of synchronizing the contract data with a Redux store (in your dapp).

 Let's take a look of how Drizzle does it under the hood.
+The concept will be helpful to our architecture design.

 First of all:
 - deploy a new contract to DEXON testnet by `npm run migrate:testnet`